The Prettiest Curse

 The Prettiest Curse is the third studio album by Spanish garage rock band Hinds.
 It was released on June 5, 2020 under Mom + Pop Music and follows 2018's I Don't Run.
 The album was recorded in New York City and produced by Jennifer Decilveo, who produced albums for Bat for Lashes, The Wombats, and Anne-Marie.
 The Prettiest Curse was preceded by the singles "Riding Solo", "Good Bad Times", "Come Back and Love Me <3", and "Just Like Kids (Miau)", along with music videos for "Good Bad Times", "Just Like Kids (Miau)" and "Burn".

+The album is the final release by the group with members Ade Martin and Amber Grimbergen who left the band in December 2022.

 Recording and production

 After spending time songwriting in Los Angeles and London, the band recorded The Prettiest Curse in London and New York.
 "Riding Solo" and "Just Like Kids (Miau)" were recorded in London, while the rest was recorded in Brooklyn, New York.
 Unlike their previous albums, The Prettiest Curse was not recorded during a concert tour.
 Singer and guitarist Carlotta Cosials told Rolling Stone about the leisurely recording pace, saying, "For the first time, we had time to sit down and not rush … and think not only ‘What do we want to tell to the world,’ but how we want to tell it.”

 Speaking about the recording of the album, singer and guitarist Ana Perrote told BBC News, "Everything felt really different and exciting.
 We worked with different people and there's different instruments, like keyboards or just more Spanish [lyrically and sonically]."

 During the recording of the album, the band had a practice of listening to a different band's album before each recording session, and another album afterward.

 In describing producer Jenn Decilveo's influence on the album, the band said, "She made us yell louder than ever, would pretty much force us to do guitar solos every second she could and I think just helped us find our new sound identity."